 “We were involved in rediscovering CBD in Northern California, and at that time everything was THC, THC, THC.
 I happen to love THC, but we thought it was important to emphasise to the medical marijuana community in Northern California that there’s more to the plant than just THC…the ironic thing is these days we have to remind people it’s not just about CBD…”

 There’s an issue here though.
-With the rise in understanding of CBD as an isolated compound, and its acceptance in the wider medical community as a treatment for a number of conditions, THC has fallen onto the back burner when it comes to talking about cannabis therapeutics, almost to the point of vilification for those resistant.
+With the rise in understanding of CBD as an isolated compound and its acceptance in the wider medical community as a treatment for a number of conditions (as well as a number of global brands like Flawless CBD), THC has fallen onto the back burner when it comes to talking about cannabis therapeutics, almost to the point of vilification for those resistant.

 “I think it plays into an impulse on the part of naysayers and prohibitionists who have been wrong all along saying cannabis is dangerous, cannabis is evil, and now cannabis is not medical.
 Well they can’t say that any more, but now they say: the CBD is the good part, the THC is the bad part.
 We reject that idea – they happen to bring out the best of each other.
 I call them the power couple of cannabis therapeutics.”